-The complete dataset for analysis of the current study consisted of the 3890 eyes / 2710 patients (Supplementary sFigure 2).
+The complete dataset for analysis of the current study consisted of the 3880 eyes / 2700 patients (Supplementary sFigure 1).
 Of these, 1180 patients had sequentially treated fellow eye involvement, while 413 eyes were non-sequentially treated fellow eyes (i.e., untreated macular scarring in their respective first eyes).
-The 1107 unilateral/singular eyes (only treated in one eye over the observed period without advanced neovascular AMD in their fellow eye) together with the sequential first eyes were used for the survival analysis of fellow-eye involvement.
-Definition of sequential involvement was a time interval of \geq 28 days between the first injection of first and fellow eye over the course of the observed time period.
+The 1107 unilateral/singular eyes (only treated in one eye over the observed period without advanced AMD in their fellow eye) were used for the survival analysis of fellow-eye involvement.
+Definition of sequential involvement was a time interval of ≥28 days between the first injection of first and fellow eye over the course of the observed time period.
 The presence of a macular scar was manually graded in fundus photographs and optical coherence tomography (OCT) (Topcon 3D OCT, Topcon, Japan) scans.
 An exemplar case for each group is shown in Figure 1.